hartwigmedical/scripts/peach/README.md

 ## Algorithm
 Haplotypes are commonly defined wrt a v38 reference genome.
 Since PEACH accepts VCF files wrt v37 as input, this requires a translation of v37 calls to v38 calls.
-PEACH extracts the required knowledge of the difference between these reference genomes from the information in the panel JSON.
+PEACH extracts the required knowledge of the differences between these reference genomes from the information in the panel JSON.

 In broad strokes, PEACH does the following:
 * Extract relevant calls wrt from VCF, where relevance is determined by the panel JSON.